-When we were reviewing typical hire rates for scissor lifts (unlike many of the other machines we've researched) we found that day rates for hiring scissor lifts were highly variable from supplier to supplier and city to city.
+When we were reviewing typical scissor lift hire rates (unlike many of the other machines we've researched) we found that day rates for hiring scissor lifts were highly variable from supplier to supplier and city to city.
 So in this guide we will give you the hire rate brackets of the different scissor lift working heights and machine variants so you can make an informed decision.
-Your best bet for getting a competitive rate is using the iSeekplant rates request tool, which will get you the best real time quotes from suppliers in your area!
+Your best bet for getting a competitive rate is using the iseekplant rates request tool, which will get you the best real-time quotes from suppliers in your area!

 - 5m - 6m working height electric scissor lift hire rates: $90 - $270 per day

 - 7m working height electric scissor lift hire rates: $110 - $310 per day

 - 8m working height electric scissor lift hire rates: $110 - $350 per day

 - 9m - 10m working height electric scissor lift hire rates: $120 - $370 per day

 - 12m working height electric scissor lift hire rates: $140 - $450 per day

 Electric scissor lifts are mostly used indoors, as they need to be plugged into AC power to operate.
 Because they are predominately used indoors they rarely come in boom heights over 12m.
 They are very common in warehouses, industrial sheds, event venues, aircraft hangars and other large structures.
 There are a bunch of common manufacturers, like JLG , Genie & Skyjacks.

 What are Diesel All Terrain Scissor Lift hire rates (by working height)?

 - 8m working height diesel scissor lift hire rates: $150 - $320 per day